 For an Education That Runs Deep

 As psychology has progressed so too have the advancements in understanding the human brain.
-In truth, no two brains are alike, even if two children have the same diagnosed learning issue such as ADD and ADHD their brain chemistry and activity might be completely different.
+In truth, no two brains are alike, even if two special needs children have the same diagnosed learning issue such as ADD and ADHD their brain chemistry and activity might be completely different.
 Our teachers understand that no two children are alike, and that’s what sets us apart.
-Take a look at the below video which goes into depth about how our understanding of the human brain has developed even in as little as 10 years.
+Dr. Daniel Amen believes that the brain is neuroplastic (can and does change), and that psychology (like other medical fields) should have measurable and individualized data leading to diagnosis and intervention.
+This Ted Talk by Dr. Daniel Amen explores how our understanding of the human brain has developed and evolved in as little as 10 years.